Statsomat/BayesTwoProp/documents/Introduction.md

    	- We will start with a "starting code" which we will extend and further develop.
 The "starting code" is the code developed by students during WS21/22.

 (Live-Show)

+3. Learning Objectives
+	- Learn to apply Bayes theory on a certain data problem
+	- Learn to code with R (diverse packages)
+	- Learn to work with Git and GitHub
+	- Learn to collaborate in software engineering projects

-3. Technical (see also slides):
+3. Technical Components:
+	- Git (a version control system used by developers to track changes in their code over time) https://git-scm.com/
-	- GitHub Web (repository and project) https://github.com/reyar/BayesTwoProp
+	- GitHub (web-based platform that uses Git for version control) https://github.com/reyar/BayesTwoProp
-	- Work locally: Client GitHub Desktop https://desktop.github.com/download/ or Tortoise
+	- GitHub clients: "GitHub Desktop" https://desktop.github.com/download/ or "TortoiseGit" https://tortoisegit.org/ or "RPosit" https://posit.cloud/
+	- R
- 	- R Studio Desktop and R
+ 	- R GUIs: RStudio Desktop, RPosit Cloud
-	- Work in the Cloud: R Posit Cloud (we need to check if the free resources are satisfactory)
 	- OLAT: Only for announcements (Mitteilungen)
 	- Zoom: In special cases

-    - To work locally: Sign up to GitHub, download and install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio and all the required packages demanded by the R scripts.
-Or Tortoise.
-    - Work in the Cloud: Work in the R Posit Cloud, connect reyar/BayesTwoProp repository and you will get a token (a password).
-If the resources are not satisfactory, you can also work in my workspace.

-(send invitations)
+	- Work at RAC (1): R + RStudio Desktop + Tortoise + GitHub
+	- Work at RAC (2): R + RStudio Desktop + GitHub Desktop (soon) + GitHub
+	- Work at RAC (3): R + RPosit + GitHub
+	- Work at Home (4): R + RStudio Desktop + GitHub Desktop + GitHub
+	- Work at Home (5): R + RPosit + GitHub

-4. Issues and Project:
+4. GitHub Issues and Project:
 	- Check the Roadmap of the Project
     - Start with introductory issues
     - Rules for next issues
-        - Each student group should work on at least one issue
+        - Each student group should work on at least one issue, I will allocate the issues to groups
-        - Pick up a next open issue and create a new branch FROM inside the issue to make your contribution
+        - Create a new branch FROM INSIDE the issue in GitHub and do here y´our work
         - Commit significant changes to the branch and push them to the cloud
-        - Open a pull request to add significant commits to the master (Live-Show)
+        - Open a pull request to add significant commits to the master
+		- Do not work on master!

+(Live-Show)

 5. Evaluation: GitHub Traces (Commits, Comments etc, for the group), Written Report (Delivery: 14.02.2025, 10:00.
 Describe: The (prospected) functions of the app, our work during the semester, my own contribution, approx. 1500 words).
 Details at the beginning of January.

 (Live-Show)

-6. Workload:	ca. 4h/week
+6. Workload at home:	ca. 3h/week

+7. Open-Source Software at GitHub
+	- The repository reyar/BayesTwoprop is currently private
+	- When finalized, the repository will be set on public and will be open-source
+	- Open-source software is a great source of learning and motivation for humans and non-humans...
+	- Your contribution will be visible everywhere besides the issues (these will be deleted in advance)
+	- Your contribution increases your reputation in your future career
+	- If we will not finalize the app during this semester, then your contribution within the issues will be visible for future students working on the app
+	- You agree with the terms of GitHub

 # Literature and Useful Links
 (additional to references of Prof. Neuhäuser)